katiewinter017/Winter-Portfolio/FinalProjectPartThree.md

 Over view of work done this far - 'behind the scenes look at how work was created for part three' Overall, this project has changed significantly from the start.
 It is interesting to jump back to [Part 1](KatieWinterFinalProject.md) and see how the sketches turned into actual data visualizations.
 Looking back from Part I to now, my ideas have changed based on the data available, feedback, and my audience.

-In Part II, I built out draft visualizations
+A look at one of my sketches from Part I:

+What that became in Part III:

+In Part II, I built out these sketches into draft visualizations, using Flourish, visualize data.
+I utilized data from the Arts  spreadsheet to pinpoint variances in executive pay to worker pay and individually projile individual instances of inequitable wages.

 ## Changes Made Since Part II